Irvine Library System

 Current City of Irvine Efforts

-• Budget $600,000 for start-up and consulting services.
+• Budgeted $600,000 for start-up and consulting services with LaLoma Group, Inc.

 • Develop plans to minimize library closure times and impact on services.